 Yes.
 Under the Indian Child Welfare Act (ICWA), federal requirements apply to state foster care, guardianship, termination of parental rights, and adoption proceedings involving an Indian child who is a member of or eligible for membership in a federally recognized tribe.

-When ICWA applies to a child’s case, the child’s tribe and parents or Indian custodian have an opportunity to be involved in decisions affecting services and placement decisions for the Indian child.
+When ICWA applies to a child’s case, the child’s tribe and parents or Indian custodian have a right to be involved in decisions affecting services and placement decisions for the Indian child.
 A tribe or a parent can also petition a state court to transfer the case to the child’s own tribal court.
 ICWA sets out federal requirements about removal and placement of Indian children in foster care, guardianship, group homes, or adoptive homes and allows the child’s tribe to intervene in the case (e.g., participate in court proceedings, access court records and documents, share information with the court).
 ICWA also requires a heighthened level of services and supports for families, called active efforts, to prevent the removal of their children from their home and help return them safely after a removal.

 How should I prepare for a home visit from a child protective services investigator/worker?